Our History

 In 2005, Gilles Héon died of an illness, which took clients and employees by surprise.
 Insurers and recyclers, not to mention the team, were deeply affected by his departure.
 Management and all employees rallied together to propel Progi into a new era.

-ProgiPac designed a new system inspired by its partnership with ARPAC.comm, part of ARPAC (Quebec’s auto parts recycler association).
+ProgiPac designed a new system based on one of its partnerships within the ARPAC (Quebec’s auto parts recycler association), ARPAC.comm.
 This new project would allow collision shops to purchase all types of parts from suppliers while respecting the needs of its insurance partners.

 2009 – ProgiLog

-ProgiPac developed an online solution for collision shops to follow up on repairs with their clients, with email or SMS notifications.
+ProgiPac developed an online solution that allows collision shops to track repairs with their clients, with email or SMS notifications.

 2010 - New Ownership

-Diane Chaîné was still working hard to find a buyer for ProgiPac.
-Francine Dupont’s criteria were hard to meet and Diane was saddened to know that one day, Francine might sell the business under probably unfavourable conditions.
+Francine Dupont, preparing for retirement, had tasked Diane Chaîné, a seasoned accountant, to find a buyer for ProgiPac, one who would be ready to lead the team, its products and the partnerships formed over the years.
+Diane was saddened to know that Francine might eventually sell the business under probably unfavourable conditions.
 One evening, while Diane was taking a walk with her husband, he advised her to buy the business if she believed so much in its potential.
 This conversation was the first step of a series that led Diane Chaîné to Progi’s presidency.

-Diane called Francine and told her she may have found a buyer.
+Diane called Francine and told her she had probably found a buyer.
 They met at a restaurant to discuss it.
 Diane had Francine repeat her sales objectives.
 At the end of the interview, Diane revealed the buyer: herself!

 The transaction became official on November 1, 2010.